 It is important to follow the instructions

-Many cleaning products require you read the instructions for example some products such as bleach require that you dilute the with water before you can use it This also helps make it safer for your pet as the solution is Wipe weaker
+Many cleaning products require you to read the instructions for example some products such as bleach require that you dilute them with water before you can use it This also helps make it safer for your pet as the solution is Wipe weaker

 Keep Out of Reach of Children I Mean Pets